epezent/implot/README.md

 **Q: Can ImPlot be used with other languages/bindings?**

 A: Yes, you can use the generated C binding, [cimplot](https://github.com/cimgui/cimplot) with most high level languages.
 [DearPyGui](https://github.com/hoffstadt/DearPyGui) provides a Python wrapper, among other things.
 [DearImGui/DearImPlot](https://github.com/aybe/DearImGui) provides bindings for .NET. [imgui-java](https://github.com/SpaiR/imgui-java) provides bindings for Java.
+[ImPlot.jl](https://github.com/wsphillips/ImPlot.jl) provides bindings for Julia.
 A Rust binding, [implot-rs](https://github.com/4bb4/implot-rs), is currently in the works.
 An example using Emscripten can be found [here](https://github.com/pthom/implot_demo).